hkjeldsberg/kafka-docs/_sources/config.md

 # Kafka configuration

-## CLI configuration
+## Broker configuration

 Modifying broker configuration can be performed by editing `server.properties` or by using `kafka-configs`.
+Some values can be edited dynamically (without a broker restarting), while others require broker restart:

+- `read-only`: Configs requiring restart
+- `per-broker`: Can be dynamically updated for individual brokers
+- `cluster-wide`: Can be updated individually OR cluster-wide dynamically

-Given a current configuration for a broker (1):
+To list existing configuration values for a broker (1) run:

 ```console
 kafka-configs --bootstrap-server localhost:9092 --entity-type brokers --entity-name 1 --describe